ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Here is how this makes sense:
 1. Constant `j` is defined, and its value is 6.
 1. Function `k` is defined.
-It takes a single parameter `x` and returns its product by `j`.
+It takes a single parameter `x` and returns the value of `x * j`.
 1. Compute `k` of 7, and its value is 42
 1. Create a new definition `j`, shadowing the first one
 1. Compute `k` of 7 again, the result is the same: 42

 Although the new definition of `j` *shadows* the first one, the original remains the one the function `k` uses.
 The `k` function's environment captures the first value of `j`, so every time you apply `k` (even after the second definition of `j`), you can be confident the function will behave the same.
-A closure is a pair containing the function code and an environment.

 However, all future expressions will use the new value of `j` (`7`), as shown here:
 ```ocaml